A definition and an introduction to Net Positive Suction Head - NPSH

 If the pump is positioned below the tank, the elevation - he - is negative and the NPSHa increases when the elevation of the pump decreases (lowering the pump).

 It's always possible to increase the NPSHa by lowering the pump (as long as the major and minor head loss due to a longer pipe don't increase it more).
-This is important and it is common to lower the pump when pumping fluids close to evaporation temperature.
+Note!
+It is important - and common - to lower the pump when pumping a fluid close to evaporation temperature.

 Required NPSH - NPSHr or NPSHR

 The NPSHr, called as the Net Suction Head as required by the pump in order to prevent cavitation for safe and reliable operation of the pump.

 The required NPSHr for a particular pump is in general determined experimentally by the pump manufacturer and a part of the documentation of the pump.

 The available NPSHa of the system should always exceeded the required NPSHr of the pump to avoid vaporization and cavitation of the impellers eye.
 The available NPSHa should in general be significant higher than the required NPSHr to avoid that head loss in the suction pipe and in the pump casing, local velocity accelerations and pressure decreases, start boiling the fluid on the impellers surface.

 Note that required NPSHr increases with the square of capacity.